Moulik-23/Prism.ai/README.md

 - [ ] All environment variables are set (no hardcoded secrets)
 - [ ] CORS is configured for your frontend domain
-- [ ] Database is accessible from backend server
+- [ ] Database is accessible from backend server (MongoDB Atlas Network Access)
 - [ ] Firebase authentication is configured
 - [ ] Google API key has proper quotas set
 - [ ] SSL/HTTPS is enabled
 - [ ] Error logging is configured
-- [ ] Database backups are scheduled
+- [ ] Database backups are scheduled (Auto-managed by Atlas)

 ## 📡 API Endpoints